GrytsenkoAndrey/ed-laravel-eloquent-40-methods/README.md

 ## 39. withSum()

-Why: To add a sum of a related model’s attribute to the result.
+**Why**: To add a sum of a related model’s attribute to the result.

-When: Use it to aggregate data from related models, such as summing order totals.
+**When**: Use it to aggregate data from related models, such as summing order totals.
 ```
 $users = User::withSum('posts', 'views')->get(); // total posts
 ```